-A lectin-free chili that you you love and loves you back
+A lectin-free chili that you love and loves you back

 So, you find the full original recipe with instructions HERE: The Secret to Skinny Chili.
 Feel free to stop reading here and go and make it, I’m sure you’ll still love it.
 But if you read on I’ll walk you step by step through my modifications and the exact ingredients I used to make this chili a WOW meal.

 GRASS-FED BEEF.
-For this dish to be healthy and Plant Paradox compliant, you have to use a 100% grass-fed meat, preferably the coarse ground, mine was specially labeled for chili (a 2 lbs pack).
+For this dish to be healthy and plant paradox compliant, you have to use 100% grass-fed meat, preferably the coarse ground, mine was specially labeled for chili (a 2 lbs pack).
 I buy it here in Dallas from Burgundy Pasture Beef.

 SERVING SUGGESTION.
 Again, I don’t want to eat just a bowl full of meat, so I add avocado, red onions, cilantro, and if you wish some sour cream and freshly grated cheese (I used Gruyere).
 I also made a cabbage salad next to it with salt, extra virgin olive oil and apple cider vinegar.
 And so it became a balanced, nutritious meal that everyone will love.